jxmot/patent-search/README.md

 The primary purpose for this application was to develop the necessary code for retrieving U.S. patent data.
 The retrieved data is rendered in HTML using Handlebars.

 # Patent API

+I have used an API provided by <http://www.patentsview.org>.
+And I've implemented code for use with their *inventors* and *patents* end-points.

+The API is well documented and they provide 7 end-points.

+# Architecture

+# Future

+I plan on implementing the patent search as an API served with NodeJS and ExpressJS.
+At this time I'm planning the following features -

+* Calls to my API will not **always** cause a call to be made to the *Patents View* API.
+Instead it will return data that has been saved in a JSON file.
+* The patent data JSON file can be refreshed via an API call, or by the passage of a configurable amount of time.
+The amount of time will probably be expressed as a number of days.
+* Refreshing the patent data can occur when any of the following occurs (*this would be configurable*) -
+    * The refresh time interval has passed and a call to retrieve data has occurred.
+    * A background task is running, and when the refresh time interval has passed the patent data will be automatically updated.